Pincharde History, Family Crest & Coats of Arms

 Early History of the Pincharde family

-Another 185 words (13 lines of text) covering the years 1242, 1590, 1662 and 1630 are included under the topic Early Pincharde History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Pincharde research.
+Another 94 words (7 lines of text) covering the years 1242, 1590, 1662 and 1630 are included under the topic Early Pincharde History in all our PDF Extended History products and printed products wherever possible.

 Pincharde Spelling Variations